patrushi/data-driven-ui/README.md

     - local storage (js array)
     - graphql in plans
 - Default UI realization in MaterialUI with many components
-- You can do custom UI realization
+- You can do full custom UI realization or only add new types of field
+- All configuration in json by data (style, value) etc, for example: style: (meta, item, rowIdx, columnIdx) => {return item.ShipCountry === 'USA' ? {backgroundColor: 'green'} : undefined}

 # Simple example of list settings
 ```